janishar/PlaceHolderView/docs/ephv-parent.md

     }
 }
 ```
-> Most of the annotations are same as in PlaceHoldeView's and their detail can be found in [terminology docs](terminology.md)
+> Most of the annotations are same as in PlaceHolderView's and their detail can be found in [terminology docs](terminology.md)

 ## Parent Definition
 1. A class is defined as a parent item view through `@Parent` class annotation.